boytpcm123/gitlab-ci-fastlane/README.md

 xcode-select --install
 ```

-Now you’re ready to install fastlane!
+Now you’re ready to install Fastlane!
 Enter the following command to do so:

 ```bash
 brew install fastlane